AlinaC71/newsigrecords/README.md

 # sigrec
-Web app in Flask using a MySQL database
+Web app in Flask using a MySQL database.
+Work in progress.